begumdogru/flight-booking-system/README.md

 ### Payment Service
 * Allow end users to purchase selected seats.
-* Ensure that a seat is not sold to two passengers simultaneously.
-* Implement robust error handling for concurrent seat bookings.

 ## Implementation Details
 * This application is designed as a backend service, and no front-end interface is included.
-* The system has been thoroughly tested to ensure reliability and correctness.
-Test coverage for both integration and unit tests exceeds 80%.
 * A production-grade solution has been provided, adhering to best practices and industry standards.

 ## Usage